-Our graduates work at Caterpillar Inc., Deloitte & Touche, Internal Revenue Service, and Rockwell Collins.
+Our graduates work at Caterpillar Inc., Deloitte, John Deere, Internal Revenue Service, RSM, and others.

 - We Meet Your Schedule

 Our faculty have real-world experience and are personally invested in your success.
 You gain strong accounting and communication skills, and grow your professional opportunities in the world of business.

 The St. Ambrose University Master of Accounting program is nationally accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
 St. Ambrose University is accredited by the Higher Learning Commission.

 Learn More About the Master of Accounting Program

 - We help you meet your career goals.
 Many states require 150 hours of college education prior to taking the Certified Public Accountant exam.
 Our 30 credit hour MAcc program helps you fill that requirement and teaches you skills needed for the job.